"Oooph!" The guard slammed the gate shut after throwing me back into the cage.

 When I got to the control room at the end of the only long, long hallway, I did find some people.
-There were two: a guy who looked like a mountain in tights and a woman who had been haunting me since I was supposedly brought back from having tea with Death (I flat lined but they were able to resuscitate me somehow).
+There were two: a guy who looked like a mountain in tights and a woman who looked like she might be the one to serve tea to Death.
+I should know death, I flat lined before but they (Dr. Hank) were able to resuscitate me somehow.

 Before I could have tapped my intercom to call for help, mountain man's fist slammed the side of my head, knocking me out cold.

-Yes, this is Kookie Summers, formerly known as Kerry Michelle D'mon.
+Yes, this was Kookie Nadja Summers, formerly known as Kerry Michelle D'mon.

-I wondered if this is what a dog felt like in the pound, watching as other dogs came and went, waiting for the next one to be picked out of the crowd and walked through the back door-- never to be seen again.
+I wondered if this was what a dog felt like in the pound, watching as other dogs came and went, waiting for the next one to be picked out of the crowd and walked through the back door- never to be seen again.

 My eyelids were getting heavy.